Adam Hadwin Betting Profile: The Sentry - PGA TOUR

 1 Min Read

+LAS VEGAS, NEVADA - OCTOBER 15: Adam Hadwin of Canada reacts to his putt on the 18th green during the final round of the Shriners Children's Open at TPC Summerlin on October 15, 2023 in Las Vegas, Nevada.
+(Photo by Michael Owens/Getty Images)

-Adam Hadwin will play January 4-7 in the 2024 The Sentry in Kapalua, Hawaii.
-In his most recent tournament he finished second in the Shriners Children's Open, shooting -19 at TPC Summerlin.
+Adam Hadwin enters play January 4-7 in the 2024 The Sentry at Plantation Course at Kapalua after a second-place finish in the Shriners Children's Open, which was his most recent tournament.

 The Sentry Tournament & Course Info